BlockchainCommons/BCSwiftSecureComponents/Docs/01-TYPES.md

 Although there is no technical restriction on using any tag to represent anything, [tags are assigned by IANA](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml) to represent many common data types, and avoiding tag collision is generally desirable to facilitate interoperability.

-As there are fewer lowered-number tags, IANA has different requirements for recognizing tags reserved in different ranges.
+As there are fewer lowered-number tags, IANA has different requirements for recognizing tags reserved in different ranges:

 * Tags in the range 0-23 require standards action.
 * Tags in the range 24-32767 require a specification.